 Each time we visit Asheville it seems there are 500 new breweries, and it’s our duty to check them out for you, our dear readers.
 We did our best: in 8 days we hit 18 distinct breweries (counting different locations separately); 11 were new (to us) (counting Catawba, which is in a new location since last we drank there).

-Of the 18 breweries, our favorites were Hi-Wire (both locations, but the Big Top location is in Biltmore Village which is kind of a pain to get to) for superior beer and fun atmosphere; New Belgium for beer, patio seating with a river view, and access from the French Broad River Greenway (yes, it’s a big national beer, but they did a stellar job with the taproom); Wedge (both locations, which are oddly close to each other) for outdoor seating with music, zillions of art studios nearby, and, for the Wedge Studios location, access from the Greenway; and Burial, for great beer, a big patio, and a groovy taproom.
+Of the 18 breweries, our favorites were Hi-Wire (both locations, but the Big Top location is in Biltmore Village which is kind of a pain to get to) for superior beer and fun atmosphere; New Belgium for beer, patio seating with a river view, and access from the French Broad River Greenway (yes, it’s a big national brewery, but they did a stellar job with the taproom); Wedge (both locations, which are oddly close to each other) for outdoor seating with music, zillions of art studios nearby, and, for the Wedge Studios location, access from the Greenway; and Burial, for great beer, a big patio, and a groovy taproom.
 And even though Wicked Weed is crazy popular and therefore always crowded, we still have to go there when in town, because the beer is so good.

 I love a fancy cocktail, and Sovereign Remedies knows how to make a fancy cocktail.
 We enjoyed a couple interesting, creative drinks at the old-timey bar in a former pharmacy.
 The food menu looked good, too–will have to remember that for future trip planning.